 Hike above the town of Flo

 You aren’t going to find this hike on any tourist map or list of hikes to do in Norway.
 This is a hike one of the locals told us about and it was amazing!
-Starting from Stryn, drive east to Flo (you will literally drive to the end of the road in Flo and pay to park on someone’s lawn).
+Starting from Stryn, drive east to Flo (you will drive to the end of the road in Flo and pay to park on someone’s lawn).

 This is another hike that you will need your stamina for.
 It feels as if you never stop climbing and when you think you’ve reached the top, it keeps on climbing.
-You will be rewarded with the most breathtaking views of snow topped mountains, picturesque villages, and turquoise fjords.
-From Sogndalsfjørd, drive about 20 minutes north towards Marifjørd, look for a yellow sign saying “Mollandsmarki.”
+You will be rewarded with the most breathtaking views of snow-topped mountains, picturesque villages, and turquoise fjords.
+From Sogndalsfjørd, drive about 20 minutes north towards Marifjørd, and look for a yellow sign saying “Mollandsmarki.”
 Turn right here and follow the dirt road to the start of the hike.

 Indre to Ytre Fure

-While these are certainly not easy hikes, the rewards of standing above fjords and beneath rumbling waterfalls makes the exertion worth it.
+While these are certainly not easy hikes, the rewards of standing above fjords and beneath rumbling waterfalls make the exertion worth it.
 Two years later, Tatiana still talks about how fun it was filling her water bottle from the waterfall on the Flo hike.